Old stuff is mostly cool. Think about things like antique furniture, scotch, and wine--the older the better!

-- Get them digitized with Legacybox.
-By far the best solution is to send your negatives off to Legacybox to get them digitized.
-All you do is fill out an order on our website, send us your negatives, and we’ll scan them and digitize them for you.
+- Get them digitized.
+The best way to view negatives is to get them digitized and then view them on a computer.
+At Legacybox, we make digitization easy.
+All you do is fill out an order on our website, send us your photo negatives, and we'll scan them and digitize them for you.
 They’ll send back your negatives with digital versions that you can use on basically any device.
 Load them on your phone, your computer, your smart TV, or digital picture frame.
 You can share them on social media.
 It’s amazing!

 Negatives are a relic of yesteryear that are mostly useless these days.
 Most folks forget they exist, and very few people still get pictures printed anyway.
 If you’re sitting on a treasure trove of negatives that you’d love to see, but you don’t want the extra clutter that comes along with them, get them digitized.
 Don’t hold your negatives up to the light like a dufus.
 Don’t get an adult Viewmaster.
 You can get them printed if you want.